draddo11/100-days-of-code/r1-log.md

 ## R1D69
 learned about github pages today used t for the pixel art maker ,completed the event listerners scetion and officially through with google udacity africa scholarship .. hope i get into the nano degree

+##R1D70
+did some fcc and read ydkjs , read an article on google style sheet for js and was really insightful  space ove tabs :)